RitvikSangwan/intro-to-git/README.md

-There is an update.Some Changes here.Hi How is everyone here
+Now let's go.There is an update.Some Changes here.Hi How is everyone here